 In May 2021, the IASB issued amendments to IAS 12 Income Taxes.
 The amendments clarify that the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.

 The amendments are effective for annual periods beginning on or after January 1, 2023.
 Early adoption is permitted.

-The Company does not expect the amendments to have an impact on its consolidated financial statements.
+The Company is evaluating the impact of these amendments on the consolidated financial statements.

 4. PROPERTY, PLANT AND EQUIPMENT